 Relaxing With Food And Friends

 How do you end that perfect day?
-You have met new friends and you just want a bite before returning to your hotel, as dinner will be latter.
-Why not visit one of the small eateries and have a snack with with Turkish coffee.
+You have met new friends and you just want a bite before returning to your hotel, as dinner will be later.
+Why not visit one of the small eateries and have a snack with Turkish coffee.
 Good conversation and coffee, seem to just go together.

 On your next adventure to Turkey, we hope you are inspired to explore the world of good eats, Turkish style.